Severe Thunderstorm Warning issued for Brown, Calumet, Manitowoc, Outagamie, Winnebago by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Brown, Calumet, Manitowoc, Outagamie, Winnebago by NWS

-Effective: 2021-09-07 09:16:00 CDT Expires: 2021-09-07 10:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-09-07 09:29:00 CDT Expires: 2021-09-07 10:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 This storm is producing large hail.
-SEEK SHELTER NOW inside a sturdy structure and stay away from windows!
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Brown; Calumet; Manitowoc; Outagamie; Winnebago The National Weather Service in Green Bay has issued a * Severe Thunderstorm Warning for South central Brown County in northeastern Wisconsin Northern Calumet County in east central Wisconsin Northeastern Winnebago County in east central Wisconsin Southeastern Outagamie County in northeastern Wisconsin Northern Manitowoc County in east central Wisconsin * Until 1000 AM CDT. * At 914 AM CDT, a severe thunderstorm was located over Darboy, or near Appleton, moving east at 55 mph.
-Ping pong ball size hail was reported in Appleton 912 am.
+Target Area: Brown; Calumet; Manitowoc; Outagamie; Winnebago A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1000 AM CDT FOR SOUTH CENTRAL BROWN...NORTHERN CALUMET...NORTHEASTERN WINNEBAGO...SOUTHEASTERN OUTAGAMIE AND NORTHERN MANITOWOC COUNTIES At 927 AM CDT, a severe thunderstorm was located near Brillion, or 17 miles east of Appleton, moving east at 55 mph.
+Another storm was west of Menasha moving east at 55 mph capable of producing 1 inch hail.
 HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Brillion around 930 AM CDT.
-Other locations in the path of this severe thunderstorm include Two Creeks.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Two Creeks.
 HAIL THREAT...OBSERVED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0